jerkar/legacy-web-site/_jbake-site-sources/src/content/tour.md

 }
 ```
 ### Multi-project builds
-In a multi project context, Jerkar build instances from different project can use each other.
+In a multi project context, build instances, from different projects, can use each other.
 In general, the build dependency schema is the same than for the code.

 ```